Does New Siding Increase Home Value?

 Stucco

 Composed of sand, cement, and lime, stucco has various textures and patterns for a unique appearance, especially when mixed with pebbles or shells.
-One of the most durable siding options, stucco is also one of the most costly.
+Since it’s a durable material, it’s among the costliest siding options.

 Although a stucco exterior can last up to 50 years or more, it doesn’t hold up well in rainy climates.
 Water that gets behind stucco can lead to a rotting wood frame and mold growth, which is expensive to remedy.
 Settlement cracks can be easily fixed with sealant.